Artesano Organic Malbec/Cab Franc – Argento Redux

 Argento wines from Argentina used to be one of the mainstays of my public tastings with their Malbec.
 Sharply priced and with supermarket availability, it was always a crowd-pleaser.
 Then the Argento brand seemed to disappear.
-So I’m delighted to see them back in UK retail with a new brand, Artesano de Argento.
-This wine is the first release under that banner, which is certified organic and Fairtrade to boot.
+So I’m delighted to see them return to UK retail with a new brand, Artesano de Argento.
+This wine is the first release under that banner, certified organic and Fairtrade.
 There are more upmarket credentials than before, implying care and craftsmanship.
 Yet the rrp for this wine is £10.

 Argento’s sustainable credentials